paymill/paymill-documentation/guides/reference/bridge-payframe.html.md

 ### Embedding the credit card frame

 Our bridge provides a method `embedFrame(container, options, callback)` to embed a credit card frame in your page which can subsequently be customized to your needs.
-Please be aware that this whole next part hast to be a part of a Javascript.
+Please be aware that the whole next part hast to be a part of a Javascript.
 Meaning it has to be inside the following:
 ```
 <script type = “text/javascript”>
 .